swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 type Customer = {Name:string; Address: string}  // correct
 {% endhighlight %}

-### Don’t use ! for not or != for not-equal ###
+### Don't use ! for not or != for not-equal ###

-The exclamation point symbol is not the “NOT” operator.
+The exclamation point symbol is not the "NOT" operator.
 It is the deferencing operator for mutable references.
 If you use it by mistake, you will get the following error:

 {% highlight fsharp %}
 let y = true